Published Clinical Study

 5 Huggins G and Preti G, Vaginal odors and secretions, Clinical Obstetrics and Gynecology, 1981; 24; 355-377.

 6 Owen D and Katz D, A vaginal fluid simulant, Contraception, 1999 Feb;59(2):91-5.

 7 Tulandi T, McInnes RA.
 Vaginal lubricants: effect of glycerin and egg white on sperm motility and progression in vitro.
 Fertil Steril, 1984; 41:151.

 8 Critser JK, Huse-Benda AR, Aaker DV, Arneson BW, Ball GD.
 Cryopreservation of human spermatozoa.
 III.
 The effect of cryoprotectants on motility.
 Fertil Steril.
 1988 Aug;50(2):314.

 9 Goldenberg RL, White R. The effect of vaginal lubricants on sperm motility in vitro, Fertil Steril, 1975; 26:872.

 This study was supported by Aquatrove Biosciences, Inc.

 DID YOU KNOW?
 Conceive Plus® is the ONLY Fertility lubricant that contains calcium and magnesium ions essential for the process of fertilization.
-(International patents pending).
+(International patents).